BlogSmall Business20 Beyond Easy Polymer Clay Crafts That Sell Like Hotcakes

 I can tell you from experience, getting this foundation right separates successful crafters from those who quit in frustration.
 You need these four non-negotiables:

-2. Proper lighting – Natural light reveals true colors, desk lamps create shadows
+2. Proper lighting – Natural light reveals true colors, invest in a craft desk lamp

 3. Temperature control – Clay becomes unworkable above 75°F